Intermesh/groupoffice-docs/using/finance.rst

 The templates are very flexible.
 Perhaps you just want to upload your logo or stationary paper, you can also fully customize the display of the data using HTML and template tags.

+A typical quote e-mail template might look like this:

 .. figure:: /_static/using/finance/email-template.png
    :alt: E-mail template